-Unauthorized car bursts into flames on US Air Force base
+Driver dies in fiery crash at US Air Force base

 "The investigation is ongoing and there are no current known threats to the base or community," the base said. " The main gate has reopened and all other facilities are operating as normal."

-Travis Air Force Base is home to thousands of military personnel and civilians, and a major hub for logistics and military cargo in the Pacific.
+Travis Air Force Base is home to 10,000 military personnel, and a major hub for logistics and military cargo in the Pacific.
+It's the largest military aerial port in the US, and includes facilities for airlift and aerial refueling.

 "The safety and welfare of our airmen, their families and our local community is our top priority," said Col. John Klein, 60th Air Mobility Wing commander.
 "I am extremely proud of how our first responders quickly addressed the situation to keep Travis and the surrounding area out of harm's way."